Analysis | Pat Toomey wants free trade and less spending. That’s made him a outlier in his own party.

 Toomey wants Republicans to cast Trump’s behavior aside while appealing to his voters, preaching about the pre-pandemic economy of low unemployment and rising wages.

 “This was a very good period for blue-collar workers.
 And we got there through traditional Republican orthodoxy.
-It was pro-growth supply side tax reform,” Toomey said.
+It was pro-growth supply-side tax reform,” Toomey said.

 It’s just unclear, once Toomey is gone, whether there will be any converts left to take up that economic gospel.